livearchivist/hycu/hycu/hycu.rst

 #.
 Click on "Access Keys" in the top left menu

 #.
-Click on "+ Add People," then select "Add people not in a directory service," then specify the name "hycu@ntnxlab.local."
+Click on "+ Add People," then select "Add people not in a directory service," then specify the name "hycu-YOURINITIALS@ntnxlab.local."
 Click Next

    .. note:: You can configure a directory service for user authentication here rather than local users

    .. figure:: images/32.png

 #.
 Click Download Keys to download the user authentication key to your local machine.
 Then click Close.
 We will use these keys later when we configure a bucket within HYCU

+   .. note:: Your API keys will only be shown once in the browser, ensure you download them or copy to a text file.
+Otherwise you must regenerate them.

    .. figure:: images/33.png